apache/nuttx-apps/interpreters/ficl/README.txt

    the configure.sh script.

-   For example, './configure.sh ficl-4.1.0' will leave the Makefile fragment 'Make.srcs' in the ficl build directory.
+   For example, './configure.sh ficl-4.1.0' will leave the Makefile fragment 'Nuttx.srcs' in the ficl build directory.

 5. Create your NuttX configuration.
 Using the 'make menuconfig', you should select: